gauravsaki/Nisum_ZipCode_Excercise/README.md

 The unit tests RangeListSimplifierTest.testChallengeFirstSampleValue and RangeListZImplifierTest.testChallengeSecondSampleValue
   also perform tests on the two input examples described in the challenge.ß

-Coding notes:
-I've used mostly Java 1.5-compatible code, which is pretty old.
-When I got to the joining of the ZipCodeRange elements in the result (main method)  I did decide to try a map / collect pattern from the newer Java 1.8 code, instead of importing an apache text utility, or implementing the space joining by hand.
-It seemed appropriate wt the time, and interesting to try.

 I did my coding in Eclipse, and used the simple Junit library for testing.